Hours: 7:30 am to 5:30 pm – Please call prior to 4:30 pm for all inspection requests.

-- Two (2) copies of construction details showing how the fence will be built, i.e. size and depth of anchorage, spans between posts, etc.
+- Construction details showing how the fence will be built, i.e. size and depth of anchorage, spans between posts, etc.

-- Two (2) copies of site plan showing where the fence will be located on the property and the linear foot measurement of the fence.
+- Site Plan showing where the fence will be located on the property and the linear foot measurement of the fence.

 Make sure you comply with the “clear-view” ordinance printed above.